vippsas/vipps-developers/faqs/common-errors-faq.md

 ## Why do I get "Merchant Not Allowed for Ecommerce Payment"?

-This error occurs if you attempt to use the Vipps eCom API with a sales unit (MSN) that is only approved for the Vipps Login API.
+This error occurs if you attempt to use the eCom API with a sales unit (MSN) that is only approved for the Login API.

-Vipps does not do the same checks for sales units that do not make payments, so to use the eCom API you need to order "Vipps på nett" on [portal.vipps.no](https://portal.vipps.no) to go through the regulatory and legally required checks and get access to the Vipps eCom API.
+We perform different checks for sales units that do not make payments, so to use the eCom API you need to order *Vipps på nett* on [portal.vipps.no](https://portal.vipps.no) to go through the regulatory and legally required checks and get access to the eCom API.

-All sales units that have been approved for the Vipps eCom API can also use the Vipps Login API, but not the other way around.
+All sales units that have been approved for the eCom API can also use the Login API, but not the other way around.

 See:
 [Why do I get `HTTP 403 Forbidden`?](#why-do-i-get-http-403-forbidden)